arun180394/git-practice/README.md

 ### 5. Filters the aforementioned data to only the years 2012-2014, then groups by "Child's First Name" and "Ethnicity", and finally provides the sum of "Count" for each combination.
 - Gone through the whole JSON data in that link, There is no years data at all.
 Can you please explain this with one example, How to map this data.

+### 6. Writes the resulting data to both JSON and CSV.
+- Converted the Json data to csv in possible places.

+## 7. Git Practice

+- Practiced the Git as per your [README](https://github.com/DrumMachineLearning/git-practice/blob/master/README.md)